The Astro Pi computers

 Both Astro Pi computers come with a Raspberry Pi HQ camera.
 The camera can be used to take high-definition video, as well as still photographs.

 The flight cases for both new Astro Pi computers are made from 6063-grade aluminium.
-Only a small number of these cases have been produced, but soon you will be able to 3D print your own case!
+Only a small number of these cases have been produced, but you can 3D print your own case with the help of this project of 3D-Printed Astro Pi Mark II Flight Case.

-The Coral USB Accelerator will allow teams to greatly accelerate machine learning tasks like image classification and object detection.
+The Coral USB Accelerator allows teams to greatly accelerate machine learning tasks on the ISS like image classification and object detection.

 This MidOpt red filter is screwed into the HQ camera's sensor mounting to enable NDVI experiments to be performed.